GrumpyOldTroll/draft-ietf-mnat/draft-jholland-mboned-mnat.md

 ### Egress Group Management

-The join-global and leave-global RPCs in the YANG model provide a mechanism for egress nodes to directly advertise their group membership to the MNAT service for externally addressed (S,G)s.
+The egress-global-joined container in the YANG model provides a mechanism for egress nodes to directly advertise their group membership to the MNAT service for externally addressed (S,G)s.

 Egress nodes advertise their group membership to external (S,G)s to the MNAT service and also advertise group membership to their next-hop router using IGMP or MLD for the locally mapped addressing withing the network.
 Joins and leaves for the locally mapped network addresses occur in response to downstream joins for an external (S,G) that has or gains a mapping according to the MNAT service, when the join or leave propagates to the egress node.